-The trick is not to evade this killer and certainly not to deny it, but to make the most of it, to parlay our dying into a cross, the Cross, and thus into resurrection.
-Wasn't it Archbishop of Canterbury Thomas Cranmer who claimed that the one miracle which Christians can still perform is to convert any adversity into prosperity, to change sow's ears into silk purses?

-The other day a student of mine, J.Z.
-Haller, quoted her Jewish friend as saying, "You Christians treat death like a promotion."
+The trick is, not to evade this killer and certainly not to deny it but, would you believe it, making the most of it, parlaying our dying into a cross, the Cross, and thus into resurrection.
+Wasn't it Cranmer who claimed that the one miracle which Christians can still perform is to convert any adversity into prosperity, to change sow's ears into silk purses?
+The other day a student of mine, J. Z. Haller, quoted her Jewish friend as saying, "You Christians treat death like a promotion."
 That must be what Cranmer had in mind.
-Dying, especially at the hands of the law-death by accusation-is for trusters just the beginning.
-That much it is, or can be.

-The mortification which is part of every religion or, in a secular age, the mortification which comes with our "culture of critique," as Deborah Tannen calls it, can be one step toward our justification.
+Dying, especially at the hands of the law, death by accusation, is for trusters just the beginning.
+But that much it is, or can be.
+The mortification which is part of every religion or, in a secular age, the mortification which comes with our "culture of critique," as Deborah Tannen calls it, can be one step toward our "justification."
 True, that is also all it is, merely the initial phase.
 The trick is, as Paul says, not to die in our sin but to die out on it.

-Henry IV was right, "We owe God a death."
-So how do we pay all we owe and still get it all back, and then some, to live off of?
-The answer to that nervy question- nervier than most parishioners would dare ask-is the answer for which the church trains pastors.
+Henry the Fourth was right, "We owe God a death."
+But how to pay all we owe and still get it all back, and then some, to live off of?
+The answer to that nervy question-nervier than most parishioners would dare ask, even used car salesmen-is the answer for which the church trains pastors.

-The answer comes in the earthy terms our parishioners do understand.
-"The redemption [of our debt] is in Christ Jesus, whom God put forward as an expiation by his blood, to be received by faith."
+The answer comes in the crass and earthy terms our parishioners (for example, salespersons and street-people) might understand, "The redemption [of our debt] is in Christ Jesus, whom God put forward as an expiation by his blood, to be received by faith."
 Notice, the expiation is not presented to God but by God.
 Notice especially who the expiating One is, that most plausible Child who goes diving into death, our death, without holding his nose, suffering our doom and suffering it out of existence, all the while trusting his Parent "who judges justly" and is so manifestly "well pleased with him" as to raise him promptly from the dead.
 Clearly this Christ Jesus has grounds for glow-rying.
-And who, of all people, should know more about him, have more opportunity for knowing, than his messengers, the church's professionals?
-As well they might, considering the special occupational hazards they have to brave, being religious: the hazards of their own un-faith.
+And who of all people should know more about him, have more opportunity for knowing, than his messengers, the church's professionals?
+As well they might, considering the special hazards they have to brave, being religious: the hazards of their own un-faith.

-It is exactly for their unfaith that Christ is the great antidote, he who "is received by faith."
-He is received not by their religious exertions, not by their working feverishly to "feel good about themselves," not by their trying to keep their eyes off their two left feet but by their faith-which to all appearances is the most stumbling, tenuous thing about them.

-Yet, what is it he says about them, these oligopistai, these "little-faiths?"
+But it is exactly for their unfaith that Christ is the great antidote, he who "is received by faith."
+He is received, notice, not by their religious exertions, not by their working feverishly to "feel good about themselves," not by their trying to keep their eyes off their two left feet but, of all things, by their faith - which to all appearances is the most stumbling, tenuous thing about them.
+Yet what is it he says about them, these oligopistoi, these "little-faiths?"
 "Oh man/oh woman, great is your faith."
 "Your faith has made you well."
 "Your faith has saved you."
 "Our faith?" they gasp dumbfoundedly.
 "What's so great about that?" they ask, these professionals who major in pious, unsparing self-critique.